hfekrmandi/Self_Localization_Intelligent_Mapping_SLIM/README.md

 Other files -
 - src/dse_lib.py
+	- Library of functions mainly for the information filter
+- src/consensus_lib.py
-	- Library of functions for computing R, H, z, F, Q...
+	- Library of functions for the consensus

 Folder structure for this package:
 - Autonomous-GNC-MAS